nixos-users-for-western-mil-and-govs/nixos-users-for-western-mil-and-govs.github.io/src/index.md

 We must defend them—sometimes with great violence—from those who would try to take them away.

 Defending our values requires the development of new weapons systems and the software that drives them.
-War has spurred technological development for all of recorded history, and while this results in terrible new weapons, it has also produced miracles of the modern world, including the Internet and [high-level programming languages](https://en.wikipedia.org/wiki/Grace_Hopper).
+War has always spurred technological development, and while this produces new terrors, it has also provided miracles of the modern world, including the Internet and [high-level programming languages](https://en.wikipedia.org/wiki/Grace_Hopper).

 ## To the Foundation